 - Are people asking about using the item in a specific way that I hadn’t intended, and might be missing out on addressing that need in my content / that additional target audience? (e.g., waterproof picnic blanket being used as a cover to protect furniture from spills or pets)

 - Feature-specific complaints.
 The real world is the ultimate testing ground for products – and sometimes that’s the only place that weaknesses or problems will pop up.
-If you’re seeing repeated negative reviews about a specific problem, you can use that customer data to address the issue and fix the problem in future versions of the item.
+If you’re seeing repeated negative customer reviews about a specific problem, you can use that customer data to address the issue and fix the problem in future versions of the item.
 (It can be highly beneficial to the customer experience to respond to negative reviews by acknowledging these issues, and if you’re working on a new version of the item that fixes those issues, to indicate that accordingly.
 This shows that you are actively interested in customer satisfaction and improving your product.)

 - If you have updated a product but still have reviews on the listing from previous iterations that had issues, consider responding to those reviews and also calling out the improvements in your content and possibly even in an additional image to help people shopping based on reviews to get an accurate representation of your current product offering.